Get Android 7.1.1 Nougat Update For Samsung Galaxy S4 LTE Via LineageOS ROM

 It is also a must to create a backup of the files and settings stored on the Samsung Galaxy S4 LTE as using a custom Android Nougat ROM can wipe-clean the phone’s memory.
 Two of the most trusted custom recovery tools to back up and to flash a custom firmware are ClockWorkMod and TWRP.

-The Inquisitr would like to remind everyone that updating the Samsung Galaxy S4 LTE to Android Nougat using an unofficial firmware poses a lot of risks, thus, proper precautions are highly advised.
+The Inquisitr would like to remind everyone that updating the Samsung Galaxy S4 LTE to Android Nougat using an unofficial firmware poses a lot of risks.
+Thus, proper precautions are highly advised.

 As for the latest news about the release of the official Android Nougat update to Samsung Galaxy units, the 7.0 version recently made its way to the Samsung Galaxy S6 family.
 Reports have revealed that the Nougat firmware for Samsung Galaxy S6 and S6 Edge units are currently rolling out in various European countries.
 The Inquisitr listed the regions where the Android 7.0 Nougat update for the Galaxy S6 has been spotted.

 Also, while some carriers have already released the Android Nougat update for Samsung’s current flagship, the Galaxy S7, the Canadian network Rogers has yet to push out the firmware for its units.
-But thanks to its updated OS Upgrade Schedule, which is posted on the company’s official community forums page, we now know that it is planning to release the Android 7.0 Nougat update of its carrier-branded Samsung Galaxy S7 and S7 Edge on March 20.
+However, thanks to its updated OS Upgrade Schedule, which is posted on the company’s official community forums page, we now know that it is planning to release the Android 7.0 Nougat update of its carrier-branded Samsung Galaxy S7 and S7 Edge on March 20.

 If this schedule pushes through, owners of Rogers-branded S7 and S7 Edge units can look forward to receiving the official firmware starting on that date.
 An Over-the-Air notification prompting users to download and install the firmware should pop-up on these smartphones once the firmware is ready.